UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

 # Running

 - Install dependencies (run once and when any dependencies are changed):
-  - OS X: `npm install`
-  - Linux/Windows `npm install --no-optional`
+  -`$ npm install`

-- Build the code: `npm run build`
+- Build the code: `$ npm run build`
-- (Optional for development) Build using `npm run build:watch`.
+    - (Optional for development) Build using `$ npm run build:watch`.
 This runs Webpack in watch mode and automatically reruns whenever you change any files.
 Recommended to leave this running in a background terminal.

 ### Chrome

-Recommended: run `npm run start:chromium` to start up a temporary Chromium instance in with the extension installed, and pre-seeded data.
+Recommended: run `$ npm run start:chromium` to start up a temporary Chromium instance in with the extension installed, and pre-seeded data.

 Otherwise, to install to your normal chrome profile, do: